Afghan Public Protection Force: History

 A bridging strategy for the implementation of PD62 was signed on 15 March 2011 by GIRoA Minister of Interior Bismillah Khan Mohammadi and President Karzai's Senior Advisor Ashraf Ghani that designates 20 March 2012 as the official date for existing PSC's full compliance with the PD62 directive.
 The bridging strategy does afford PSCs who are supporting ISAF bases, construction projects, and fixed-site security until no later than 20 March 2013 to comply.
 Diplomatic security contracts remain exempt based on the principles set forth in the Vienna Convention on Diplomatic Relations of 1961.

+The APPF was reportedly disbanded in March 2014 with its personnel folded back to the MoI.